junxit/us-congress-bills-110/bill.md

   >       - **(i)** the expiration of the two-year period that begins upon the end of the development period under the plan; and
   >       - **(ii)** the date on which all funding under the grant for community and supportive services has been expended.
   > - **(h)** *Relocation program* Each recipient of a grant under this section shall—
-  >   - **(1)** provide for each household displaced by the revitalization plan for which the grant is made to be relocated to comparable housing pursuant to section 18(a)(4)(A)(iii) and for payment of actual and reasonable relocation expenses of each such household pursuant to section 18(a)(4)(B);
+  >   - **(1)** provide for each household displaced by the revitalization plan for which the grant is made to be relocated to a comparable replacement dwelling, as defined in section 101 of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (42 U.S.C.
+4601), and for payment of actual and reasonable relocation expenses of each such household and any replacement housing payments as are required by the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970;
   >   - **(2)** fully inform such households of all relocation options, which may include relocating to housing in a neighborhood with a lower concentration of poverty than their current residence or remaining in the housing to which they relocate;
+  >   - **(3)** to the maximum extent possible, minimize academic disruptions on affected children enrolled in school by coordinating relocation with school calendars;
-  >   - **(3)** establish strategies and plans that assist such displaced residents in utilizing tenant-based vouchers to select housing opportunities, including in communities with a lower concentration of poverty, that—
+  >   - **(4)** establish strategies and plans that assist such displaced residents in utilizing tenant-based vouchers to select housing opportunities, including in communities with a lower concentration of poverty, that—
   >     - **(A)** will not result in a financial burden to the family; and
   >     - **(B)** will promote long-term housing stability;
-  >   - **(4)** establish and comply with relocation benchmarks that ensure successful relocation in terms of timeliness; and
+  >   - **(5)** establish and comply with relocation benchmarks that ensure successful relocation in terms of timeliness; and
-  >   - **(5)** notwithstanding any other provision of law, in the case of any tenant-based assistance made available for relocation of a household under this subsection, provide that the term during which the household may lease a dwelling unit using such assistance shall not be shorter than 150 days; if the household is unable to lease a dwelling unit during such period, the public housing agency shall either extend the period during which the household may lease a dwelling unit using such assistance or provide the tenant with the next available dwelling unit owned by the public housing agency.
+  >   - **(6)** notwithstanding any other provision of law, in the case of any tenant-based assistance made available for relocation of a household under this subsection, provide that the term during which the household may lease a dwelling unit using such assistance shall not be shorter than 150 days; if the household is unable to lease a dwelling unit during such period, the public housing agency shall either extend the period during which the household may lease a dwelling unit using such assistance or provide the tenant with the next available dwelling unit owned by the public housing agency.
   > - **(i)** *Right to expanded housing opportunities for resident households*
   >   - **(1)** *In general* Subject only to paragraph (3), each revitalization plan assisted with a grant under this section shall make available, to each household occupying a dwelling unit in the public housing subject to a revitalization plan that is displaced as a result of the revitalization plan (including any demolition or disposition of the unit), occupancy for such household in a replacement dwelling unit provided pursuant to subsection (j).
 To exercise such right under this paragraph to occupancy in such a replacement dwelling unit, the household shall respond in writing to the notice provided pursuant to subsection (g)(2)(C) by the public housing agency.
   >   - **(2)** *Preferences* Such a replacement dwelling unit shall be made available to each household displaced as a result of the revitalization plan before any replacement dwelling unit is made available to any other eligible household.